Fresh Tex Mex Lunch Bowls (Vegan, gluten-free)

 4. If using avocados, cut them in half. cut the limes, add salsa to small containers.

 5. Assemble your four lunch bowls adding approximately 2 cups of romaine, one cup of quinoa and bean.
 1/4 of the diced bell pepper, 1/4 of the tomatoes, 1/4 of the red onion.
 Add avocado or single serving guacamole and cilantro.
 Note, when adding avocado, place the cut side down.
 This will help it to not brown as much.
 (In my recipe testing, the avocado stayed nice until the 3rd day.
 On the fourth day it was brown.
 I scraped it with a knife.)

 6. Serve with hot sauce if desired.
-Will keep for up to 4 days in the fridge.
+Store in the fridge for up to 4 days after making them (total of 5 days).